-MP Private Lessons (1-2)
+MP Applied Music (private lessons) (1-2)

 Lessons in voice, piano, guitar, violin, and some other instruments are offered on campus.
 Organ lessons are taught by a member of the Corban faculty at a church building off campus.
 Other types of lessons may be taken off campus from a teacher selected and approved by the faculty.
 Students will begin studying at the 100 level.
 After several semesters of private study, the student may take a jury advancement examination to determine mastery of basic competence on the instrument (or voice).
 Passing this advancement exam allows the student to study at the upper division (3OO) level.
 Classes may be repeated for credit at each level.
 One credit is awarded for successful completion of a 25 minute lesson every week and a jury examination at the end of the semester.
-Two credits may be earned for a 5O minute lesson weekly and a jury exam.
-(Fall and Spring)
+Two credits may be earned for a 50 minute lesson weekly and a jury exam.
+(Fall and Spring) Course fee: 1 credit hour = \$305; 2 credit hours = \$610